visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/ScatterPlot.rst

 Scatter plot, VisIt now has support for plot wizards.
 A plot wizard is a simple dialog window that pops up when you select a variable to plot.
 A plot wizard leads you through a series of questions that allow VisIt to more fully initialize a new plot.
-The Scatter plot is the first of VisIt's plots to support plot wizards.
 The **Scatter plot wizard** prompts you for the scalar variable to use for the Y-Axis, the variable to use for the Z-Axis (optional), and the variable to use for the plot's colors (optional).